Dating Someone With Depression: 7 Tips To Help Your Relationship Succeed

 Tip 6: Understand How Depression Affects Intimacy

 Depression commonly leads to a loss of interest in sex and intimacy.
 Lowered self-esteem can make a person feel self-conscious and pull away.
 To complicate matters, many depression medications (particularly SSRIs) can decrease a person's interest in sex.
 This can have a strong negative impact on the relationship.
 As with the previous tip, it's important here to keep the lines of communication open and discuss your expectations and needs with one another.
-If you're feeling frustrated or unsatisfied, work together to determine ways of meeting both of your needs.
+By working together, you can find ways for each of your needs to be met and lower your overall level of frustration within the relationship.

 Tip 7: Depression Is Not An Excuse